Read This First

 Prompt 1: What is the relationship between notions of morality and notions of human rights?

-The central claim is this: The relationship between notions of morality and notions of human rights is deep and multifaceted, as both concepts deal with fundamental questions about how individuals ought to be treated.
+In plain terms: The relationship between notions of morality and notions of human rights is deep and multifaceted, as both concepts deal with fundamental questions about how individuals ought to be treated.

 At a foundational level, human rights are often seen as moral rights.
 They are based on moral principles that dictate certain standards of human behavior that are considered to be universally applicable.
 These rights are conceived as inherent and inalienable to all human beings, regardless of culture, race, or nationality.